sahilkhan123/Moveless/README.md

 - Trap topology
 - Capacity constraints
 - Gate types
-- And other hardware-specific parameters
+- Miscellaneous other hardware-specific parameters

 The core logic for dynamic stabilizer scheduling and mapping is implemented in: